 - Barnstable County

 - Bristol County

 - Essex County

-- Hampden County

-- Hampshire County

 - Middlesex County

 - Norfolk County

 - Plymouth County

 - Suffolk County

 - Worcester County

-If you plan to move out of the service area, you should contact the Benefits Administrator for your employer, as well as Customer Relations (phone numbers are printed on the back cover of this booklet).
+If you plan to move out of the service area, please contact Customer Relations (phone numbers are printed on the back cover of this booklet).
 When you move, you will have a Special Enrollment Period that will allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.